Openhab-Nodes/website/content/en/developer/addons.md

 This guide assumes that you develop with an Integrated Developer Enviroment (IDE).<br>
 A recommended one is [Visual Studio Code](https://code.visualstudio.com/).

-The source code of openHAB X is hosted on https://www.github.com.
+The source code of OHX is hosted on https://www.github.com.
 Respective repositories are referenced further down.
 To retrieve the source code, you either download zipped archives or `git clone` repositories via [git](https://git-scm.com/) (recommended).

 Depending on your your target programming language you need to install the required compiler or development runtime.